Learning Music Theory (I): Grades 1-3

 Level 3, 10 Credits.

 Would you like to improve your music reading skills?
 Do you play an instrument but need to improve your theory?
 Are you curious to know more about how music notation works?
-Students who wish to do so can opt to enter themselves for an Associated Board of the Royal Schools of Music (ABRSM) theory grade exam in addition to the module credit they would receive for passing this course.
+This course follows the Associated Board of the Royal Schools of Music theory syllabus closely, progressing gradually from Grades 1 to 3.

 Learning Music Theory I follows the Associated Board of the Royal Schools of Music theory syllabus closely, progressing gradually from Grades 1 to 3.

 Students are required to purchase their own copies of the Music Theory in Practice course workbooks for grades 1 to 3.

 Who is this course for?

 This course is intended for anyone interested in learning music theory and are curious to know more about how music notation works.
 It should appeal to those learning to play an instrument, singers, composers, and anyone involved in group music-making.
 In short, all are very welcome!